Please ensure Javascript is enabled for purposes of website accessibility

 • T Levels will follow GCSEs and will be the equivalent to three A Levels

-• This new qualification is a mixture of classroom learning and at least 45 days of on-the-job placements (315 hours), with an employer in the industry you are studying your T Level subject in
+• T Levels combine classroom learning and at least 45 days of on-the-job placements (315 hours), with an employer in the industry of your subject

-• It is a five-day-a-week study programme – 80% of your time will be spent at college and 20% will be on placement
+• T Levels are a five-day-a-week study programme – 80% of your time will be spent at college and 20% will be on placement

-• They have been designed with employers and businesses to make sure the qualifications meet the needs of the industry and prepare you for the world of work
+• These courses have been designed with employers and businesses to make sure the qualifications meet the needs of the industry and prepare you for the world of work.

-• It will be graded overall as a Pass, Merit, Distinction or Distinction*
+• You will be graded overall as a Pass, Merit, Distinction or Distinction*

 Chart describing where T Levels fit in terms of classroom and practicality in comparison to other qualifications